alexklibisz/futil/README.md

 If you're starting a green-field project then you should totally learn and use a real effect system.
 If you just need to limit the parallelism of some Futures or implement a simple Retry, you might give futil a try.

+**_Note_: I consider this feature-complete, but the exact interfaces might still change.
+Please don't use this in anything mission critical yet.**

 ## Recipes

 ### Setup